ansys/pyansys-dev-guide/doc/source/overview/dev_practices.rst

         run: pytest --cov ansys.product.library

 .. note::
-   Replace ``ansys.product.library`` with your library.
+   Replace ``ansys.product.library`` with your library name.
 This should match how it would be imported within Python.
 For example, rather than ``ansys-product-library`` use ``ansys.product.library``.